-- (a) Access to residence hall public areas is permissible during hours the buildings are open.
+- (a) Access to residence hall public areas is permissible only to occupants of that building during hours the buildings are open.
 Public areas include lobbies, lounges, and public area restrooms.
-Residential living areas (floors, wings, pods, buildings) are secured 24 hours a day, seven days a week. - (b) Access to residential living areas is by resident with University Housing assignment within that community only. - (c) Any damage or policy violation by those non-residents who have been granted access to the living area will be the responsibility of the individual(s) who granted access to the non-resident. - (d) In the event that no individual will take responsibility for the actions of the non-resident(s), the entire living area may be held responsible for the actions of that person.
+Residential living areas (floors, wings, pods, buildings) are secured 24 hours a day, seven days a week. - (b) Access to residential living areas is by residents with University Housing assignment within that community only. - (c) Any damage or policy violation by those nonresidents who have been granted access to the living area will be the responsibility of the individual(s) who granted access to the non-resident.

+(d) In the event that no individual will take responsibility for the actions of the non-resident(s), the entire living area may be held responsible for the actions of that person.
 When billing damages to student accounts, a \$10.00 per billing administrative fee will be applied to each student account.